 nginx user.
 In the case of Debian or Ubuntu, this is commonly www-data.
 The www-data user must have write permissions

 www/go/modules subdirectory.
-This is commonly the case, but you should double check just in case.
+This is commonly NOT the case.
+So you must run:

 This workflow is to be accompanied by a fictional example of Intermesh lunch management.